-Knowing the process, we can use APITrace as follows:
+Knowing the process id we can use APITrace as follows:

 apitrace trace /home/eleni/igalia/install/libexec/webkit2gtk-4.0/WebKitWebProcess

-But we need to be inside the directory we started the MiniBrowser and to have set the same environment variables we’d set to run WebKit!
+But we need to be inside the directory we were when we started the MiniBrowser and make sure that the environment variables we set to run WebKit/MiniBrowser are set!

 For me that directory is my WebKit checkout directory (